CuteNikki/discord-bot/README.md

 import { Button } from 'classes/button';

 export default new Button({
+  // The module this button belongs to.
+  module: ModuleType.General,
   // The custom identifier of the button.
   customId: 'ping',
   // If the button was received by a command, only the command sender can use this button.